 Students assess individuals to determine if APE services are needed.
 Creating/implementing lesson plans in gross motor function, instructional tools and IEP’s are practiced.
 Supervised teaching in school settings are included.

-Prerequisite: HPE 409 and SPED 433 with a minimum grade of B-; or consent of department chair.
+Prerequisite: HPE 409 and SPED 333 or consent of department chair.

 Offered: Fall.